sonots/sonots.github.io/source/_posts/2014-05-12-fluentd-server-released.markdown

 ## Demo

-I deployed on heroku, so you can seee it at [http://fluentd-server.herokuapp.com](http://fluentd-server.herokuapp.com).
+I deployed on heroku, so you can see the demo at [http://fluentd-server.herokuapp.com](http://fluentd-server.herokuapp.com).

 ## All the end